viviRbi/vyNote/Javascript-notes.md

 ***Dom***
 - The Document Object Model (DOM) is a application programming interface(API) for HTML and XML documents.
 It defines the logical structure of documents and the way a document is accessed and manipulated.
 (- DOM methods allow programmatic access to its tree-like structure; so you can change the structure, style or content of a document.
 - Nodes can have event handlers attached to them.
-Once an event is triggered, the event handlers get executed)
+Once an event is triggered, the event handlers get executed
-- html file convert raw byte code to DOM and the browser render it.(html to DOM (to be render in web browser): Bytes -> Characters -> Tokens -> Node -> DOM)
+- Web browser uses the DOM to render webpage .(html to DOM (to be render in web browser): Bytes -> Characters -> Tokens -> Node -> DOM)

 ***How the Dom represent Data Structure**
 - The DOM represents a document with a logical tree.
 Each branch ends in a node, each noe contains obj.